Eig's Sage

 fallow fields with deep heavy soils are disappearing due to the transition to

-modern agricultural methods leading to the extinction of
+modern agricultural methods leading to the extinction of S. eigii populations, as well

-as other plants characteristic of this habitat
+as other plants characteristic of this habitat.

 ·